Common CRA SBOM Mistakes: How to Avoid Non-Compliance

 The fix is CI/CD integration.
 Every build should produce a current SBOM artefact stored alongside the release.
 A manual export cannot keep pace with the update frequency the CRA requires.
 See CRA SBOM requirements for the full list of triggers and the 10-year retention clock.

-From 11 September 2026, you must report actively exploited vulnerabilities to ENISA within 24 hours.
+From 11 September 2026, you must report actively exploited vulnerabilities to the coordinating CSIRT and ENISA within 24 hours.
 A stale SBOM means you cannot determine whether your product is affected before the clock starts.
 You need current component data before the incident, not after it.

 Mistake 3: missing identity fields